waveform-computing/db2utils/docs/RECREATE_VIEW.rst

 .. warning::

-    See the :ref:`SAVE_AUTH` procedure's description for warnings regarding the loss of authorization information with inoperative views.
+    See :ref:`SAVE_AUTH` for warnings regarding the loss of authorization information with inoperative views.

 Parameters
 ==========

 ASCHEMA
     If provided, specifies the schema containing the view to recreate.
-If omitted, defaults to the value of the ``CURRENT SCHEMA`` special register.
+If omitted, defaults to the value of the *CURRENT SCHEMA* special register.

 AVIEW
     The name of the view to recreate.

 Examples
 ========

-Recreate the inoperative FOO.BAR view:
+Recreate the inoperative *FOO.BAR* view:

 .. code-block:: sql

     CALL RECREATE_VIEW('FOO', 'BAR');

-Recreate the BAZ view in the current schema:
+Recreate the *BAZ* view in the current schema:

 .. code-block:: sql